§ 1101A Establishment; statement of purpose

 (4) The total amount of the applicant’s qualified educational loans.

-(e) The Secretary shall have the sole discretion to prioritize applications and determine awards consistent with the requirements of subsections (b) and (c) of this section.
+(e) The Secretary shall have the sole discretion to prioritize applications and determine awards consistent with the requirements of subsections (b) and (c) of this title.

 (f) The Department shall make a loan payment directly to the applicant’s lending agency on behalf of the applicant.